UCB-stat-159-s23/project-Group28/_sources/README.md

-# Project Group 28: Airbnb Europe Dataset Analysis
+# Airbnb Europe Dataset Analysis

 This project aims to analyze the Airbnb Europe dataset, which is available on [Kaggle](https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset?resource=download).
 We explore various data cleaning, preprocessing, and modeling techniques to extract insights from the dataset and make predictions.